rs/rest-layer/README.md

 Last-Modified: Mon, 27 Jul 2015 19:36:19 GMT
 ```

-This time the update operation has been accepted and we've got a new `ETag` for the updated resource.
+This time the update operation was accepted and we got a new `ETag` for the updated resource.

 Concurrency control header `If-Match` can be used with all mutation methods on item URLs: `PATCH` (update), `PUT` (replace) and `DELETE` (delete).